dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A51: DCE - A-B-C Testing Strategy for UI Bugs
 # Date Created: C102
 # Author: AI Model & Curator
+# Updated on: C103 (Refine to "Original-A-B-C" parallel testing model)

 - **Key/Value for A0:**
 - **Description:** Outlines a development pattern for creating parallel, isolated test components to diagnose and resolve persistent UI bugs, such as event handling or rendering issues.